jbenner-radham/node-meowtastic/README.md

   // Markdown code spans in the app description or flag descriptions. code?: string;

+  // Commands displayed in the commands section. command?: string | [string, TextCase];

   // Flags displayed in the options section. flag?: string;